jpmckinney/image-proxy/README.md

 ### AWS CloudFront

 Create a distribution and set the "Origin Domain Name" to the domain name of your Heroku app.

-Use all default settings.
+## Features

+Image proxy:

+* Supports HTTP and HTTPS
+* Follows 301 and 302 redirects
+* Sets a maximum timeout for the remote server
+* Handles complex MIME types like `image/jpeg; charset=utf-8`

+Image manipulation:

+* Accepts a custom width and height
+* Resizes, centers and crops the image

+HTTP server:

+* No query string parameters (preferred by CloudFront)
+* Adds a Cache-Control header

+The code is under 100 lines, making it easy to tailor to your needs.

 ## Bugs?
 Questions?